A Probabilistic Framework for Location Inference from Social Media: Abstract

-We study the extent to which we can infer users' geographical locations from social media.
-Location inference from social media can benefit many applications, such as disaster management, targeted advertising, and news content tailoring.
-In recent years, a number of algorithms have been proposed for identifying user locations on social media platforms such as Twitter and Facebook from message contents, friend networks, and interactions between users.
-In this paper, we propose a novel probabilistic model based on factor graphs for location inference that offers several unique advantages for this task.
-First, the model generalizes previous methods by incorporating content, network, and deep features learned from social context.
+\hide{ generalizes previous methods by incorporating content, network, and deep features learned from social context.
 The model is also flexible enough to support both supervised learning and semi-supervised learning.
-Second, we explore several learning algorithms for the proposed model, and present a Two-chain Metropolis-Hastings (MH+) algorithm, which improves the inference accuracy.
-Third, we validate the proposed model on three different genres of data -- Twitter, Weibo, and Facebook -- and demonstrate that the proposed model can substantially improve the inference accuracy (+3.3-18.5\% by F1-score) over that of several state-of-the-art methods.
+Second, we explore several learning algorithms for the proposed model, and present a Two-Chain Sampling (TCS) algorithm, which improves the inference accuracy.
+Third, we validate the proposed model on different genres of data -- Twitter and Weibo -- and demonstrate that the proposed model can substantially improve the inference accuracy (+3.3-18.5\% by F1-score) over that of several state-of-the-art methods.

+Third, we validate the proposed model on different genres of data -- Twitter and Weibo -- and demonstrate that the proposed model can substantially improve the inference accuracy over several state-of-the-art methods. }